Natural heritage fund

 - the projected benefits expected of the project once fully implemented eg. educational opportunities, enhancement of wildlife

 - the plans for long-term management of the indigenous biodiversity values

 - the name and contact details of the person or group coordinating the project

 Applications will be ranked on biodiversity merit and approved to the extent of available funds.

-Pania and Eugene King successfully secured natural heritage funding to fence off and plant 2 wetland areas on Kiriroa Station at Motu.
+Pania and Eugene King successfully secured funding to fence off and plant 2 wetland areas on Kiriroa Station at Motu.
 The natural wetlands have had stock excluded and weeds removed including willows to restore the wetland ecosystem.
 Weka will benefit from the additional habitat as well as the pest control regime that is being undertaken with the help of pupils from Motu School.